RE-SAC: Disentangling aleatoric and epistemic risks in bus fleet control: A stable and robust ensemble DRL approach: Conclusion

 \section{Conclusion}

-This paper presents the RE-SAC framework, a robust single-agent reinforcement learning approach for bus fleet holding control that explicitly disentangles aleatoric and epistemic uncertainties.
+This paper presents the RE-SAC framework, a robust reinforcement learning approach that explicitly disentangles aleatoric and epistemic uncertainties.
 Grounded in the theoretical correspondence between risk-sensitivity and robustness established by Osogami~\cite{Osogami2012Robustness}, our method employs two complementary mechanisms: IPM-based weight regularization to enforce Lipschitz continuity of the value function against inherent environmental stochasticity, and a diversified $Q$-ensemble to penalize overconfident estimates in data-sparse regions of the state-action space.

+Our theoretical analysis identifies a structural condition for contraction in multi-penalty Bellman operators: the frozen-parameter design (target networks for epistemic variance, held-fixed critic weights for aleatoric penalty) is sufficient for $\gamma$-contraction, and we exhibit an explicit Q-dependent counterexample showing that violating this condition can destroy contraction.
+Both the positive contraction result and the counterexample are machine-verified in Lean~4 with no \texttt{sorry}; we note that Q-dependent penalties with sufficiently small Lipschitz constants may still preserve contraction, so our negative result is a sufficient---not universal---failure condition.
+A verifiable feasibility condition on the penalty coefficients additionally guarantees policy non-degeneration (Appendix~\ref{app:nondegen}).
+This structural insight---that the standard deep RL architecture of frozen target networks is a load-bearing design choice for operator contractiveness within our class of penalties---may inform the design of future multi-penalty RL algorithms.